Psychoactive drug: History

 Psychoactive drug use can be traced to prehistory.
-There is archaeological evidence of the use of psychoactive substances, mostly plants, dating back at least 10,000 years, and historical evidence of cultural use over the past 5,000 years.
-The chewing of coca leaves, for example, dates back over 8,000 years ago in Peruvian society.
+Archaeological evidence of the use of psychoactive substances, mostly plants, dates back at least 10,000 years; historical evidence indicates cultural use 5,000 years ago.
+There is evidence of the chewing of coca leaves, for example, in Peruvian society 8,000 years ago.

-Medicinal use is one important facet of psychoactive drug usage.
-However, some have postulated that the urge to alter one's consciousness is as primary as the drive to satiate thirst, hunger, or sexual desire.
-Supporters of this belief contend that the history of drug use, and even children's desire for spinning, swinging, or sliding indicate that the drive to alter one's state of mind is universal.
+Psychoactive substances have been used medicinally and to alter consciousness.
+Consciousness altering may be a primary drive, akin to the need to satiate thirst, hunger, or sexual desire.
+This may be manifest in the long history of drug use, and even in children's desire for spinning, swinging, or sliding, suggesting that the drive to alter one's state of mind is universal.